steve02081504/GentianAphrodite/info/description/en-US.md

 🔓 Options: Too lazy to type?
 Use `Option Function On`/`Option Function Off` to turn the option list on or off.
 This way you only need to mindlessly send 1 2 3!

-These two features <!--hide-for-fools-->also *require a rulebook and sufficient context length*, and will consume additional tokens, please use them judiciously.<!--/hide-for-fools-->
+These two features will consume additional tokens, please use them judiciously.

 <!--exlinks-->
 Cards are only distributed in the [Gentian Community](https://t.me/GentianAphrodite), stay away from reselling for payment.